CyberT33N/YouTube-Bulk-Music-Player/README.md

 - **Randomise YouTube links for fresh music feeling each new start**
 - **Detect duplicated YouTube links**
 - **When video is offline(Video Private/unavailable/..) the link will be deleted from the bookmarks.txt file!**
-- **After very long play time without interaction with the browser window youtube will pause the video.
+- **After very long play time without interaction YouTube will pause the video..
 In this case the bot will detect it and click play again**
 <br /><br />
 - **Detect Video ADS and skip them (Also detect double Video ADS)**
 <br /><br />